Phacelia franklinii (R. Br.) Gray

 Basis for Listing

-Phacelia franklinii is the only member of its genus to occur in Minnesota.
+Phacelia franklinii is the only member of its genus to occur in Minnesota; nothing else in the state looks similar.
 It has stems that grow to about 60 cm (2.0 ft.) tall.
-The leaves are pinnately parted with many lanceolate or oblong-linear lobes that are often cut-toothed.
-The flowers are bluish to white, subsessile, and arranged in a hairy, short, dense spiraled raceme.
+The leaves are pinnately parted, with many lanceolate or oblong-linear lobes that are often cut-toothed.
+The flowers are bluish to white, subsessile, and arranged in a hairy, short, dense, spiraled raceme.

-The Minnesota records of P. franklinii are from a number of slightly different habitat types near lakes including cliffs, talus, tip-up mounds, and rocks.
-All of these are considered early successional, sparsely vegetated habitats, which corresponds with the species apparent need for small patches of disturbance.
-They are characterized by annual, biennial, or short-lived perennial plant species.
-If searching for this species, it might be wise to also consider lakeshores and riverbanks as potential habitat.
+The Minnesota records of P. franklinii are from a number of slightly different habitat types, though most are near lakes and all are within northern fire dependent forest systems.
+Known habitats include: cliffs, talus, tip-up mounds, and rock outcrops.
+From a vegetation perspective, all of these can be considered early successional or primary habitats.
+When searching for this species, it might be wise to also consider lakeshores, and riverbanks as potential habitat.
+They all seem to reflect the requirement of this species for small gaps in vegetation, caused by stochastic or seasonal disturbance.

 Biology / Life History

-As is typical for annual or biennial species, P. franklinii requires narrow ecotones or small patches of disturbance where there is direct sunlight and little root competition.
+As is typical for annual or biennial species, P. franklinii occurs in narrow ecotones or small patches of disturbance, where there is direct sunlight and little root competition.
 Such disturbances are often caused by a single tree tipping over or a single boulder falling from a cliff.
-They do not have to be large areas of disturbance caused by storms, fire, insect infestation, or logging.
-A stable, late successional forest community of the type that occurs in northeastern Minnesota appears to offer enough of these small disturbance habitats for a metapopulation of P. franklinii.
-Forest fires may also play a role in habitat creation and maintenance, but that possibility has not yet been demonstrated.
+They do not have to be large areas of disturbance, caused by storms, fire, insect infestation, or logging.
+A stable, late successional forest community, of the type that occurs in northeastern Minnesota forests, appears to offer enough of these small disturbance habitats for a metapopulation of P. franklinii.
+Forest fires may also play a role in habitat creation and maintenance, however, that possibility has yet to be demonstrated.

 Conservation / Management